Creating an Apache Kafka® cluster

 -

-Specify the number of Apache Kafka® broker hosts to be located in each of the selected availability zones.
+Specify the number of Apache Kafka® broker hosts to place in each of the selected availability zones.

-When choosing the number of hosts, keep in mind that:
+When selecting the number of hosts, consider the following:

-- If you add more than one host to the cluster, it will automatically get three ZooKeeper hosts.
+- If you add more than one host to the cluster, the system automatically adds three ZooKeeper hosts.

-- Replication is possible if there are at least two hosts per Managed Service for Apache Kafka® cluster.
+- You need at least two hosts to enable replication in a Managed Service for Apache Kafka® cluster.

-- There are conditions to satisfy to enable high availability of a Managed Service for Apache Kafka® cluster.
+- High availability of a Managed Service for Apache Kafka® cluster depends on meeting specific conditions.

 -